I-Dont-Remember/site/content/about.md

 ## My reading recommendations

-I occasionally will update my favorite articles on my [Pocket](https://getpocket.com/@quinningatlife) profile.
+I occasionally will update my [favorite writers](/great-reads/).
 You can find some of the pieces I've found most impactful there.

 ---